⚠️ Important: You need the Export Patient Chart permission to be able to perform this action.

 4. From the window that opens showing each section of the chart, select what to include in the PDF:

-To print all content from the patient chart, click Print All.
+To print all content from the patient chart, click the date range, select a wide range to ensure you get all the content, and click Print All.

 ⚠️ Important: Choosing to Print All will include any administrative notes recorded in the chart (see Adding pop-up notes to patient charts).
 If you use these notes to identify problematic patients, you may not want to select this option if you plan to provide the patient with a copy of their chart.